ErpNetDocs/webclient/inventory-control/scrap.md

 Scrapping is done when a product's expiry date is reached (respecting the FEFO rule) or the store no longer needs product quantities.

-You don't need to select an existing document in advance.

-Successfully scrapped quantities are counted out of your store's overall availability.
+Successfully scrapped quantities are counted **out** of your store's overall availability.

 ![Scrap](pictures/inv_con_scrap.png)

 ### Prerequisites

 Make sure you've set the correct document type for this operation within the **[Settings](settings.md)**.

+You don't need an existing order to use this module.
+All of your store's product quantities will be listed.

 ## Overview